MarkPajak/digital-signage/README.md

  - Events list mode
  - Sponsor list mode
  - Instagram mode
- - Integrates with google drive to load posters
+ - Integrates with Google Drive to load posters
  - Runs posters locally when wifi is down
  - Connects to api to load events & posters
  - Optimised for 1080 x 1920 landscape and portrait screens